This is article 5 of 5 in the Fincentive founding series. Start from the beginning →

 None of this is without complexity, and it would be naïve to present it as straightforward.

 The Pensions Regulator has been clear on where it stands.
-Its November 2025 Market Oversight Report was explicit: data is not a by-product of administration.
-It is the foundation of it.
-Trustees are accountable for ensuring member data is correct — and that accountability doesn’t diminish when administration is outsourced.
+The November 2025 Market Oversight Report and the December 2025 administration guidance treat data quality and member outcomes as the foundation of scheme governance, not a by-product of administration.
+Trustees remain accountable for both, regardless of whether administration is handled in-house or outsourced.

 The governance model is the product, not an afterthought.

-What’s worth asking, alongside those legitimate concerns, is this: what is the cost of not moving?
+What is worth asking, alongside those legitimate concerns, is this: what is the cost of not moving?
 Under Consumer Duty, schemes must now evidence member outcomes.
-Not communications sent — outcomes achieved.
+Not communications sent: outcomes achieved.
 The payslip, in its current form, cannot generate that evidence.
 It arrives.
 It confirms.
 It ends.

 The risk of doing nothing is not zero.
-It is quieter than the risks of connecting — less visible, harder to attribute.
+It is quieter than the risk of connecting, less visible, harder to attribute.
 But it accumulates in the lives of people the pension system was built to support.

 The direction is getting clearer

 The regulatory framework is establishing itself.
 The member need is documented and substantial.
-The infrastructure — regulated, secure, built on established data foundations — is not an aspiration.
+The infrastructure, regulated, secure, and built on established data foundations, is not an aspiration.
 It exists today.
 What remains uncertain is pace: which schemes and administrators move early enough to shape the category rather than follow it.

-The banking app moment for pension payslips hasn’t happened yet.
-The paper bank statement gave way to online banking, then to apps, then to financial ecosystems that do things the paper statement never imagined.
-That transition didn’t happen because banks were forced into it.
+The banking app moment for the pension payslip has not happened yet.
+The paper bank statement gave way to online banking, then to apps, then to financial ecosystems that did things the paper statement never imagined.
+That transition didn't happen because banks were forced into it.
 It happened because the institutions that moved first found the connection itself was worth more than the document it replaced.

-The providers that recognise this — and act on it — will have built something others could spend years trying to replicate.
+The providers that recognise that, and act on it, will have built something others could spend years trying to replicate.

 SOURCES